pydicom/pynetdicom/docs/apps/echoscu.rst

 ===========
 The ``echoscu`` application implements a Service Class User (SCU) for the :dcm:`Verification Service Class<part04/chapter_A.html>`.
-It establishes an Association with a peer Application Entity (AE) which it then sends a DICOM :dcm:`C-ECHO-RQ<part07/sect_9.3.5.html#sect_9.3.5.1>` message and waits for a response.
+It establishes an association with a peer Application Entity (AE), sends a DICOM :dcm:`C-ECHO-RQ<part07/sect_9.3.5.html#sect_9.3.5.1>` message and waits for a response.
 The application can be used to verify basic DICOM connectivity.